top of page

 In his book, Flourish, Seligman suggests 5 essentials of well-being the first of which is positive emotion.
 People who experience positive emotions every day build a solid foundation for the good life.
 These people are not necessarily the most cheery, bubbly, upbeat personalities.
 They might be more quiet, stoic, and introverted but they look forward to significant moments of their day that bring them joy.

-When we come to realize that most of our day doesn't bring us good feelings like satisfaction, fulfilment, happiness, hopefulness, or love, we begin to lose our motivation to engage and this can lead to further feelings of isolation and depression.
+When we come to realize that most of our day doesn't bring us good feelings like satisfaction, fulfillment, happiness, hopefulness, or love, we begin to lose our motivation to engage and this can lead to further feelings of isolation and depression.

-Some of the ways that people intentionally create these positive moments are: by going for a walk in nature, taking time to sit with a coffee and a book, connecting with a good friend, looking at pictures of family, running, thinking about a favourite memory, practicing gratitude, organizing their desk, going for a drive, writing thank you notes, giving a gift, etc...
+Some of the ways that people intentionally create these positive moments are: by going for a walk in nature, taking time to sit with a coffee and a book, connecting with a good friend, looking at pictures of family, running, thinking about a favorite memory, practicing gratitude, organizing their desk, going for a drive, writing thank you notes, giving a gift, etc...

 The real trick to happiness is to realize that simple things make the difference and we can access them right now.